jacobkissel/CIS4930CryptographyDemo/README.txt

-Setup:

-Install Python 3
+Setup (example commands are for Ubuntu)
+Python comes installed with Ubuntu in the current versions.

 Install pip3
+  sudo apt install python3-pip

-Install cryptography using pip
+Install cryptography package using pip pip3 install cryptography

-Might need to do chmod +rwx encryption_demo.py
+To run the program use the command python3 ./encryption_demo.py

 --------------------------------------- Key Generation Instructions ----------------------------------

 You can either use the examples at the bottom of this file or follow the directions to generate your